 After being picked, these carefully grown Pearson Ranch Oranges are transported to the packinghouse.
-From here the orange is washed, waxed and sorted by size and grade.
-Hand selected for both their exterior beauty and delicious flavor each Pearson Ranch Orange is packed carefully into either our Pearson Ranch 40 or 20 lb carton, or our beautiful Pearson Ranch Silver Label Gift Box.
+From here the orange is cleaned, waxed, and sorted by size and grade.
+Hand selected for both their exterior beauty and delicious flavor each Pearson Ranch Orange is packed carefully into 5, 10, 20 or 35 lb. carton.
 From pick to pack to ship, we strive to deliver the best citrus fruit in the world to you.

 Can I grow an Orange tree from an orange seed?